The Beast of Beauty

 5. The package: And finally the whole notion of beauty is so restricting, so confining.
 Flawless skin, perfect figures, crip and well-fitted clothes….all of these take a good deal of maintainence.

 Ever notice, that in any section of society anywhere, most women take care of their looks and attire (as their social and economic conditions may permit).
-Also a larger number of women do this than the men.
-Even in today’s day and age, in a big city, where ‘metrosexual’ is the latest buzzword from the marketing gurus stables, I see well-attired, groomed women and flabby, shabby slobs (FSS).
+Also, a larger number of women do this than men.
+Even in today’s day and age, in a big city, where ‘metrosexual’ is the latest buzzword from the marketing gurus’ stables, I see well-attired, groomed women and flabby, shabby slobs (FSS).
 Makes me quite see red (and I certainly don’t mean it as a colour of lust!).

 Having said all that I confess to spending some part of the day grooming myself and ‘putting on a face’.
 What the hell, when in Rome…